dkd99/ZOMATO-RESTAURANT-CLUSTERING-AND-SENTIMENT-ANALYSIS/README.md

 7. Pictures : No. of pictures posted with review

+# Project Summary
+**This problem contain two dataframes -**

+*   **Zomato restaurant  data ** which contains all informations about the restaurants that are available on zomato,Cuisines they serve, per person cost of dining.
+*   **User review collection df** which contains the ratings,reviews given by users to different restaurants.

+**Clustering **-

+*   zomato reaturant data was used  to cluster similar restaurants together based on their ratings ,cuisines they serve  and cost.

+*  Mean ratings was taken from user review collection df and then it will be concatenated with zomato restaurant data.

+*   K means as well as agglorative clustering both were used for clustering.

+*   Silhoutte score was analysed and it was found that 5 and 10 were the optimal number of clusters.

+**Sentiment analysis-**

+*   There are around 10000 records of reviews and ratings  given by users and from those reviews we need to determine the sentiment of people weather its positive,negative or neutral.
+*   Reviews given by customers is a textual information.So to make it perfect for analysis we need to Textual data preprocessing.
+The various preprocessing steps that are involved are:

+• Tokenization

+• Punctuation Mark Removal

+• Stop Word Removal

+• Lemmatization

+*   Word net Lemmatizer was used for lemmatization.

+*   Sentiment analysis was done using TextBlob.TextBlob is a python library for Natural Language Processing (NLP).TextBlob actively used Natural Language ToolKit (NLTK) to achieve its tasks.

+*   TextBlob returns polarity and subjectivity of a sentence.
+Polarity lies between [-1,1], -1 defines a negative sentiment and 1 defines a positive sentiment.

+*   TF-IDF vectorizer was used to convert textual informationinto vector form.

+*   people who had positive sentiments had given mean ratings of 4.07 out of 5.
+People who had negative sentiment have given least mean ratings of only
+1.73 out of 5.
+People who had neutral sentiments have given mean review in between positive and negative.

+*  Logistic regression ,Naive bayes,Random forest,Adaboost,Xgboost,SVM models were used for predicting sentiments using vectorized reviews.

+* The best performing models are Xgboost,adaboost and SVM which perform well on both train as well as test data with train accuracy around 0.99 and test accuracy around 0.94.

 # Conclusions-

 *   Restaurants which have price between 400 -1500 are most in numbers.